 A Cold War Vaccine Race

 It was the Soviet Union, America’s Cold War enemy, that was the first to test the Sabin vaccine.
-Sabin was born in Poland, then part of the Soviet Union, and accepted the communist nation’s invitation in 1959 to conduct a massive trial of his oral vaccine on 10 million Soviet children.
+Sabin was born in Poland, then a satellite state of the Soviet Union, and accepted the communist nation’s invitation in 1959 to conduct a massive trial of his oral vaccine on 10 million Soviet children.
 When the trial was a success, the Soviets immediately ordered the vaccination of every person under the age of 20 with Sabin’s vaccine, a total of 77 million people, writes Oshinsky.

 Gupta says that the Soviet investment in the oral vaccine made Sabin’s polio cure available across Eastern European countries like Lithuania and Estonia by 1960.
 Back in the United States, widespread inoculation with the Salk vaccine had brought new polio infections down from more than 30,000 in 1955 to just 1,000 in 1961.